 - a.
-The proposal must include a five (5) year Budget (template available in the pre-submission uploads section of Grants Gateway).
-The indirect cost/administrative overhead rate is capped at 10%.
-When calculating indirect costs, providers must follow Consolidated Fiscal Report (CFR) ratio-value guidance which excludes equipment/property from the direct cost base.
-Property and equipment costs should be included in the budget but not the direct cost base used to calculate indirect.
+The proposal must include a five (5) year Budget (template available in Grants Gateway).
+The indirect cost/administrative overhead rate is capped 10%.
+Providers must follow Consolidated Fiscal Report (CFR) Ratio-Value guidance which excludes equipment/property from the direct cost base.
 Federal Negotiated Indirect Cost Rate Agreements (NICRA) are not allowable.
 Any travel costs included in the Budget must conform to New York State rates for travel reimbursement.
-Applicants should list staff by position, full-time equivalent (FTE), and salary. - Describe how your agency manages its operating budget.
+Applicants should list staff by position, full-time equivalent (FTE), and salary. - b.
+Describe how your agency manages its operating budget.
 Also, applicants must complete a Budget Narrative (Appendix B1) which should include the following: - 1.
 Detailed expense components that make up the total operating expenses; - 2.
 The calculation or logic that supports the budgeted value of each category; and, - 3.
 Description of how salaries are adequate to attract and retain qualified employees.